 The CAA and later 1970s laws achieved rapid progress against environmental pollution.
 They gained enthusiastic approval by environmentally concerned citizens and organizations.
 Adversarial provisions of the laws focused on manufacturing and industry because these sectors were primary sources of pollution and were feared for their potential influence on environmental regulators.
-These aspects of the laws helped bring about unexpected economic declines and disproportionate deindustrialization of the United States.
+The drastic changes introduced by the laws helped bring about unexpected economic declines and disproportionate deindustrialization of the United States.
 Trust in interactions between government and the private sector was replaced by regulations and punitive provisions, arousing antagonism in the business community.